MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/ftell-ftelli64.md

 Note that when a file is opened for appending data, the current file position is determined by the last I/O operation, not by where the next write would occur.
 For example, if a file is opened for an append and the last operation was a read, the file position is the point where the next read operation would start, not where the next write would start.
 (When a file is opened for appending, the file position is moved to end of file before any write operation.)
 If no I/O operation has yet occurred on a file opened for appending, the file position is the beginning of the file.

 In text mode, CTRL+Z is interpreted as an end-of-file character on input.
 In files opened for reading/writing, `fopen` and all related routines check for a CTRL+Z at the end of the file and remove it if possible.
-This is done because using the combination of `ftell` and `fseek` or `_ftelli64` and `_fseeki64`, to move within a file that ends with a CTRL+Z may cause `ftell` or `_ftelli64` to behave improperly near the end of the file.
+This is done because using the combination of `ftell` and [fseek](fseek-fseeki64.md) or `_ftelli64` and [_fseeki64](fseek-fseeki64.md), to move within a file that ends with a CTRL+Z may cause `ftell` or `_ftelli64` to behave improperly near the end of the file.

 This function locks the calling thread during execution and is therefore thread-safe.
 For a non-locking version, see `_ftell_nolock`.